Multi-Member LLC vs Single-Member LLC (The Differences)

 Operating Agreements

-An LLC operating agreement is a contract between the members of a limited liability company that outlines how they will function together.
+An LLC operating agreement is a contract between members that defines how the company runs.

 A single-member LLC will also need an operating agreement.
 However, if it's the only business owner, an operating agreement is basically used as a contract to outline all of the terms and conditions for owning and running your own LLC.